AruniMishra/aws/awsTutorial/AWS.md

 - GenerateDataKey returns a plaintext and encrypted data key.
 Use the plain text key to encrypt the data then delete it

+- You can choose to have AWS KMS automatically rotate CMKs every year, provided that those keys were generated within AWS KMS HSMs.
+Automatic key rotation is not supported for imported keys, asymmetric keys, or keys generated in an AWS CloudHSM cluster using the AWS KMS custom key store feature.
+If you choose to import keys to AWS KMS or asymmetric keys or use a custom key store, you can manually rotate them by creating a new CMK and mapping an existing key alias from the old CMK to the new CMK.

+      Unsupported CMK types: Automatic key rotation is not supported on the following types of CMKs, but you can rotate these CMKs manually.
+      - Asymmetric CMKs
+      - CMKs in custom key stores
+      - CMKs that have imported key material

 # ECS

 - PortMapping be defined in _Task definition_ when launching containers in Amazon ECS